 He also returned to The Harold Pinter Theatre in Jamie Lloyd’s season of Pinter at The Pinter, where he had previously starred in Oslo when the NT production of this Tony Award-winning play transferred there, during 2017/18.
 Peter received an Olivier nomination for Best Supporting Actor in a Play for his portrayal of the role of Ahmed Qurie in Oslo and the play by JT Rogers, was also nominated in the Best New Play category.

 PP appeared at The Coliseum in London’s West End in 2019.
 He played Sancho Panza in a major new revival of Man Of La Mancha opposite Kelsey Grammar, Danielle De Neisse and Nicholas Lyndhurst.

 He appeared at The Southwark Playhouse in a musical called Working on 8th July 2017.
 Working was nominated in the Whatsonstage.com awards for Best Off-West End Production.
 He was nominated for an Offie Award and Whatsonstage Awards in 2018.

 In 2017 Peter played the role of Vivian Van Damm in Mrs. Henderson Presents at The Royal Alexandra Theatre in Toronto opposite Tracie Bennett.
 He also made a visit to Dubai and played Monsieur Thenárdier in Les Misérables opposite Jodie Prenger as Madame Thenárdier.

 Peter’s appearances on stage, in film and television and on radio, have extended over a 45-year period as a professional actor.
 He is a leading artist in musical theatre, having appeared in some of the most enduring West End Musicals this country has ever seen.

-He also played COLONEL MAHMOOD in Season Three of TYRANT for FOX TV.
+He played COLONEL MAHMOOD in Season Three of TYRANT for FOX TV.

 In 2014 he played Louis Charalambous in THE LOST HONOUR OF CHRISTOPHER JEFFRIES for ITV.
 It was directed by Roger Michel and starred Jason Watkins.
 The production won 2 BAFTA TV AWARDS.